 A truly effective experiential learning program will combine four important concepts.
 Each step builds on the last, and all of them are necessary for achieving success.
 The four critical steps in experiential learning are:

 Building conviction ensures that participants become motivated to learn new skills and apply them in the professional arena.
 With experiential learning, you can build conviction by demonstrating a knowledge gap that leads to poor results or unfortunate consequences.
 When participants see that they do indeed have something to learn, they become invested in the training process.

 Providing knowledge through experiential learning will produce lasting results because participants will have more to draw on in the future Instead of relying on the memory of a video or book, individuals who have learned lessons by making mistakes, taking steps to improve for next time, and understanding what behaviors contributed to their success will be more likely to implement lasting behavior change.
 Ongoing engagement such as periodic check-ins and refresher exercises also helps keep the new information at the forefront.

-The goal of experiential learning is to build competence, so it can be used anytime
+One of the greatest advantages of experiential learning is that it can be used anytime

-there is a desire to do this.
+there is a desire to build competence.
 Although it can be employed as a stand-alone event, if your business strives for continual improvement, experiential learning should be a regular component of a progressive training program.